International Nineteenth century

 Image: Harriette Sutcliffe, After the Bath, 1890.
 Oil on canvas (Out of Copyright)

-Harriette Sutcliffe is an historically overlooked artist; whose work is of great importance to the BHRAG Collection.
+Harriette Sutcliffe is an historically overlooked artist; whose work is of great importance to the BHCAG Collection.
 Whilst little biographical details are known of Sutcliffe’s life, she was one of few women artists to study and exhibit at the Royal Academy, an historically male dominated institution.
 Her painting After the Bath demonstrates her ongoing interest in capturing the innocence and beauty of childhood in light filled, domestic scenes.